 - Enroll at an eligible Washington state institution (as defined on our list of eligible colleges and universities) and plan to pursue a bachelor’s degree.

 - Maintain Satisfactory Academic Progress (SAP): Scholars must meet their college or university’s SAP policy.
 These policies differ between institutions; Scholars can confirm their institution’s GPA and minimum credit completion requirements with the financial aid office on campus.

 - Enroll at least half-time (six or more credits) every term.
 Financial aid offices will refund scholarship funds disbursed to students attending less than half-time.
 Scholars should commit to enroll at least half-time during the renewal process.
 Scholars enrolled less than half-time have the option to take a Leave of Absence (LOA) to remain eligible for renewal.
 Please review the Leave of Absence policy to learn more.

 - Scholars are not expected to enroll in nor does WSOS fund summer term.

 - SEEK ADDITIONAL FINANCIAL SUPPORT

-We recommend Current Scholars aim to complete the annual renewal process by as soon as possible.
-Scholars who do not complete the annual renewal process by the final deadline on July 1, will be withdrawn and forfeit future scholarship funding.
+We recommend Current Scholars aim to complete the annual renewal process as soon as possible.
+Scholars who do not complete the annual renewal process by the final deadline, will be withdrawn and forfeit future scholarship funding.